MohammedGomaaS/E-Commerce-Theme/README.md

 ## Info

- - It is not completed and not responsive until now.
+ - It is not completed .
+ - it's responsive, but there are some bags , i'm working on it.
  - You  can find the design(.psd) in this path ('./PSD');
 ## How To Start

  - Clone the repository.
  - open ./index/html
- - Styles int this path ('./style')
+ - Styles in to this path ('./style')